Oracle Licensing Guide: The Definitive Guide for CIOs & Procurement Teams (2026)

 How has Oracle Java licensing changed?

-Since January 2023, Oracle has moved Java SE to an employee-based licensing model β€” you must licence all employees, contractors, and consultants, regardless of actual Java usage.
-At roughly $15/employee/month, a 50,000-person organisation faces $9M/year for Java alone.
-Oracle's GLAS team is aggressively auditing Java.
-The most effective response: migrate to free OpenJDK alternatives (Adoptium, Amazon Corretto, Azul Zulu) and eliminate the Oracle Java dependency entirely.
+Since January 2023, Oracle requires licensing all employees, contractors, and consultants — regardless of Java usage.
+At ~$15/employee/month, a 50,000-person organisation faces $9M/year.
+Oracle's GLAS team is aggressively auditing.
+The best response: migrate to free OpenJDK (Adoptium, Amazon Corretto, Azul Zulu).
 See our Java licensing changes guide.

 Do You Want to Know More About Our Oracle Advisory Services?